CCI-MOC/admin-tools/Ceph/README.md

 * Install time can be greatly reduced if you run yum update in advance.
 * **Ceph Dashboard**
   - **Luminous version runs on port 7000, http, no authentication is requred**
-  - **Mimic version runs on port 8443, https, authentication is required.
+  - **Mimic/later version runs on port 8443, https, authentication is required.
 Script configures username and password as ceph**

-* Scripts default to the current latest relase - Mimic, to install Luminous specify the release as paramter:
+* Scripts default to the current latest relase - Nautilus, to install Mimic/Luminous specify the release as paramter:
    ```Install1NodeCeph.sh luminous```
    ```InstallClient.sh luminous.```
 Older releases might work but this is not tested.